 We were given a suite for the night and it was stunning – four poster bed, antique furniture, dining area, seating area, huge bathroom with separate shower and even a dressing room.
-Dave and I have never stayed in such a opulent room before and we really enjoyed it – even having a lazy saturday afternoon of baths and TV whilst enjoying the complimentary dressing gowns, coffee and magazines.
+Dave and I have never stayed in such a opulent room before and we really enjoyed it – even having a lazy saturday afternoon of baths and TV whilst enjoying the complimentary dressing gowns, coffee, free wifi and magazines.
 We couldn’t have asked for any more from the beautiful Fawsley Hall Hotel Suite.